toobeeh/skribbltypo/readme.md

 Typo is available for all major browsers in one or another way.
 - For chrome and all chromium based browsers, you can get it from the chrome store or use the zip in the releases section.
 - For firefox, use the "add typo" link on the website or use the signed xpi file from the releases section.
-- For all other browsers (including safari on iOS and iPadOS), you can use the userscript in the repo root with a userscript manager of your choice.
+- For all other browsers (including safari on iOS and iPadOS using the "Stay" userscript manager), you can use the userscript in the repo root with a userscript manager of your choice.

+> **Typo targets chrome/chromium and is not actively tested on any other platforms.**

 ## 🔀 Contribution & Code Quality
 > First a disclaimer: This extension emerged from a pretty bad codebase (which i am responsible for), and although it had some minor refactors the architecture and code quality is not that great.